fission/fission/Documentation/docs-site/content/tutorial/access-secret-cfgmap-in-function.md

 ### Access Secret and ConfigMap

-Since content of Secret and ConfigMap are Key-Value pairs, functions can access them with following paths:
+Since content of Secret and ConfigMap are key-value pairs, functions can access them with following paths:

 ``` bash
 # Secret path